 After exploring this beautiful area, continue your journey to the Eastfjords.
 This is an incredibly beautiful area of jagged mountains, tranquil villages and stunning coastline.
 Spend the night at a campsite in one of those charming towns of the Eastfjords.

 Start the day early and drive to the Lake Mývatn area, a hotbed of volcanic landscapes, which includes the Námaskarð Pass, the Skútustaðagígar pseudo-craters, and Mt.
 Krafla.
 Take a stop at Dimmuborgir, the 'Dark Fortress', named as such because the lava in the area twists into strange and unreal shapes which resemble a crumbling castle, complete with towers and turrets.

 Use day six to further explore Lake Mývatn and its unique surroundings.
 Highly recommended is a drive through the Jökulsárgljúfur region of the Vatnajökull National Park, stopping at sights such as the Ásbyrgi canyon and Dettifoss, the most powerful waterfall in Europe.
-Another great way to spend some time is a visit to Husavik, renowned as the whale watching capital of Europe.
-You can opt into an incredible whale watch here, and even upgrade it to include puffins.
+Another great way to spend some time is a visit to Húsavík, renowned as the whale watching capital of Europe.
+You can opt for an incredible whale watch here, and even upgrade it to include puffins.

 After making the most of these sights, head towards Akureyri.
 Just be sure to stop and appreciate the mighty Goðafoss waterfall on the way.

-There are two very different caving tours you can opt into on this day.
+There are two very different caving tours you can opt for on this day.
 You can enter the man-made tunnels carved into the side of Langjökull glacier, or else the natural lava tubes of Víðgelmir.

 The vehicles offered for our self drive camping tours are highland capable and equipped with a roof top tent and necessary camping equipment suitable for two people.
 They come with a GPS and CDW insurance.